Could Keir Starmer survive an Andy Burnham leadership challenge?

 When it comes to Mr Burnham, two issues remain.
 Even if he is allowed to run as the Labour candidate, could he actually win the by-election, at a time when Labour is so far behind Reform in the opinion polls?

 Meanwhile, during any run for parliament, his campaign would be so high-profile that he would “have a target on his back”, as one ally put it.
-George Galloway’s threat to run and speculation Green leader Zack Polanski would have a go as well as former Reform chairman Zia Yusuf has been taken of confirmation that a by-election “would not exactly be straightforward to win”, as one ally noted.
+George Galloway’s threat to run and speculation Green leader Zack Polanski would have a go, as well as former Reform chair Zia Yusuf, has been taken as confirmation that a by-election “would not exactly be straightforward to win”, as one ally noted.

 Regardless of whether Mr Burnham returns to Westminster, there are various other pitfalls awaiting the beleaguered prime minister.